numberdaar/Task-management-JWT/README.md

 ## Database Setup:

-Set up your preferred database (e.g., MongoDB,DynamoDB).
+Set up your preferred database (e.g., MongoDB).
 Update the database connection URL in your `.env` file.
 Start the Application: